Are You Using Visual Clutter As A Task List?

 If your answer is yes, then consider the possibility that you may be using the piles as visual to-do lists.

 Many people I know that have ADHD brains forget something exists unless they can easily see it.
 It is "out-of-sight, out-of-mind" for them.
-While this can be very useful for hiding cookies or ice cream from yourself, keeping things out can also be useful for remembering what you need to do.
+While this can be very useful for hiding cookies or ice cream from yourself 😆, keeping things out can also be useful for remembering what you need to do.

 Lists Can Help You Prioritize

-This might get to be a huge energy and emotional drain.
 In fact, when we see how much there is to do, we may decide to do anything else but attack that clutter.

 Another possible drawback is that, unlike some written lists, clutter itself is poor at indicating the relative urgency or importance of the different tasks.